-Since $\hat{M}_l$ is irreducible, $\pi_2(M'_l)$ is generated by the $2$-spheres in $\p M'_l$.
-Because the scalar curvature $\kappa\geq 1$, we use Theorem \ref{classify} to show that $M'_l$ is a spherical $3$-manifold with finitely many punctures.
-Namely, $\hat{M}_l$ is homeomorphic to a spherical $3$-manifold. \end{proof} \begin{corollary} Let $(M, g)$ be an orientable $3$-manifold with scalar curvature $\kappa\geq 1$.
-If $\p M$ is a union of $2$-spheres and minimal for $g$, then $M$ is homeomorphic to an infinite connected sum of spherical $3$-manifolds, $3$-balls and some copies of $\mathbb{S}^2\times \mathbb{S}^1$. \end{corollary} The proof is the same as the proof of Theorem \ref{A} but use Corollary \ref{mean-prime} and Remark \ref{mean-mixed} instead of Theorem \ref{C} and Theorem \ref{mixed-existence}.
+Since the scalar curvature $\kappa\geq 1$, we use Theorem \ref{classify} to show that $M'_l$ is a spherical $3$-manifold with finitely many punctures.
+Namely, $\hat{M}_l$ is homeomorphic to a spherical $3$-manifold. \end{proof} \begin{corollary} Let $(M, g)$ be an orientable and connected $3$-manifold with scalar curvature $\kappa\geq 1$.
+If $\p M$ is a union of $2$-spheres and minimal for $g$, then $M$ is homeomorphic to an infinite connected sum of spherical $3$-manifolds, $3$-balls and some copies of $\mathbb{S}^1\times \mathbb{S}^2$. \end{corollary} The proof is the same as the proof of Theorem \ref{A} but use Corollary \ref{mean-prime} and Remark \ref{mean-mixed} instead of Theorem \ref{C} and Theorem \ref{mixed-existence}.